jacksondmiller0/jacksondmiller0/README.md

 ## Hi there 👋

+I am currently researching AI Models on vision systems I am currently researching using models to detect anomolies in repetative data

+I am in school for Industrial and Systems Engineering

+Fun fact: I've been in marching band for 8 years!
 <!--
 **jacksondmiller0/jacksondmiller0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.